sehansi-9/gztprocessor/readme.md

 ## How It Works

 1. You load the **initial state** from an input file.
-2. The program sends the tabular content for review in GET by date
+2. The program sends the tabular content for review in GET by date and gazette number
 3. Send the request body after reviewing to create initial state
-4. GET the first amendment transactions with the detected compound transactions like MOVE, by date
+4. GET the first amendment transactions with the detected compound transactions like MOVE, by date and gazette number
 5. Review and send the payload to update the state
 6. Continue with the second amendment
 7. Each **amendment** is compared to the previous state to detect: